HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 ### Patient-specific scopes

 Patient-specific scopes allow access to specific data about a single patient.
-(Notice that *which* patient is not specified here: clinical data scopes are all about "what" and not "who."
-"Who" is handled below!)
+*Which* patient is not specified here: clinical data scopes are all about *what* and not *who* which is handled in the next section.
 Patient-specific scopes take the form: `patient/:resourceType.(read|write|*)`.
+Note that some EHRs may not enable access to all related resources - for example, Practitioners linked to/from Patient-specific resources.

 Let's look at a few examples: